 decision G1 / 83 was issued on December 05, 1984.

-The question before the Grand Chamber was whether a claim for "the use of a compound for therapeutic use" could be accepted.
-This question was crucial for drug companies.
+The question before the Grand Chamber was whether a claim for & #8220; l & #8217; use of & #8217; a compound intended for therapeutic use & #8221; could be accepted.
+This question was crucial for the pharmaceutical industry.

-On the other hand, the Enlarged Board of Appeal states that the wording Using a compound X to obtain a medicinal product for therapeutic use Y Is acceptable since no exclusions apply to the manufacture of drugs.
-Of course, it is necessary that the use Y be news and inventive (point 23 of the reasons).
+On the other hand, the Enlarged Board of Appeal indicates that the wording & #8220;Use of a compound X in order to obtain a medicament intended for therapeutic use Y& #8221; is acceptable since #8217; no exclusions apply to the manufacture of drugs.
+Of course, it is necessary that the use Y is news and inventive (point 23 of the reasons).

-Note that this decision is no longer valid because of the change of the article A54 (5) EPCwhich authorizes explicitly a second therapeutic application.
+Note that this decision is no longer valid due to the change in the article.
+A54 (5) EPCwhich authorizes explicitly a second therapeutic application.

 decision G2 / 08 came to confirm the end of Swiss type claims.

 Chapter 2.
 G5 / 83 - Second Therapeutic Application

 Chapter 3.
 G6 / 83 - Second Therapeutic Application

 Chapter 4.
 G1 / 84 - Opposition by the holder